johnhw/arviz_json/README.md

 # arviz_json
 Exports [ARViz](https://arviz-devs.github.io/arviz/) [`InferenceData`](https://arviz-devs.github.io/arviz/notebooks/XarrayforArviZ.html) to JSON + binary npy arrays for client-side use.
 Intended to make it possible to access the outputs of Bayesian inference in interactive JS applications in the browser.
 This packages up the data in the NetCDF/xarray block into a zip file containing JSON metadata, and a collection of `npy` format arrays.
-A loader to unpack this format in JavaScript is provided.
+A loader to unpack this format in Javascript is provided.

 Multiple models can be packed into a single zip file using `multi_arviz_to_json()` which can be conveniently loaded in the browser.